All Episodes

 Eric Erickson's bunch.

-Uh, and they did a little research uh looking into this, and in the in the dead tree issue of the Washington Post is a letter that they didn't put at the Washington Post on their website edition.
+And in the Dead Tree issue of the Washington Post is a letter that they didn't put at the Washington Post on their website edition.

-But in a dead tree edition of the paper, uh there's a letter from um uh Dennis Smith, who is the director of the Center for Medicaid and State Operations.
+But in a Dead Tree edition of the paper, there's a letter from Dennis Smith, who is the director of the Center for Medicaid and State Operations.

-The conclusion in Ruth Marcus's uh August 8th op-ed column, Attack Edge will be seeing soon, that public benefits will not be provided to illegal aliens in consequence of recent legislation is incorrect.
+The conclusion in Ruth Marcus's August 8th, op-ed column, ATAC Edge you'll be seeing soon, that public benefits will not be provided to illegal aliens in consequence of recent legislation is incorrect.

 States would be allowed to turn eligibility determinations over to new express lane agencies that could make children eligible on the basis of scant information.